Mirokuji kanga ruins: Maruyama Kiln ruins

 In the Oyada neighborhood of the neighboring city of Mino, about three kilometers northwest of the temple ruins, a site containing the ruins of four old kilns.
 These kilns are noborigama-style kilns.
 Fragments of roof tiles and Sue ware pottery, identical to those found at the Mirokuji temple ruins have been found at this site, indicating that it supplied to the temple when it was constructed in the Hakuho period.

 As a result of an archaeological excavation, the ruins of the No. 1 kiln were completely destroyed, but numerous artifacts were discovered.
 The No. 2 kiln is well preserved, except the end was truncated and is now paddy fields; what remains is currently protected by a fence and roof.
 It has a length of 9.3 meters, a maximum width of 1.7 meters, a ceiling of 1.25 meters at the entry, and 55 centimeters at the flue.
 A large number of Sue pottery fragments were found near the entry, and fragments of many roof tiles.
 The remains of the No. 3 and No. 4 kilns were preserved unexcavated.

 Mirokuji Kanga ruins

 During archaeological excavations on the east side of the ruins of Mirokuji temple ruins, an adjacent complex containing raised floor buildings was discovered in 1959.
-It was determined that this was the site of the tax warehouse complex associated wth the administrative office of ancient Mugi District.
+It was determined that this was the site of the tax warehouse complex associated with the administrative office of ancient Mugi District.
 The actual site of the Kanga, or administrative complex has yet to be determined.

 The site is about 10 minutes by car from Seki Station on the Nagaragawa Railway.
 The ruins of Miroku-ji are now a park, but the other two portions of the site are backfilled.